 Visual direction is how you then lead the eye to the next element of the design.
-The Ditsy Fish fabric pattern is a great example for this technique.
+The Ditsy Fish fabric pattern is a great example of this technique.
 It is made out of watercolor fishes of different blue and green tones with different opacities.

 Symmetrical balance is when both elements in a design have the same visual weight.
 Think about a line or axis straight down the center of the composition.
-The elements in the design should have an equal weight on both sides of the line.
-This does not necessarily mean that the elements are the exact same, just that the perceived weight of both elements are equal.
+The elements in the design should have equal weight on both sides of the line.
+This does not necessarily mean that the elements are the exact same, just that the perceived weight of both elements is equal.
 Symmetrical balance is oftentimes regarded as elegant and formal.
 Be careful using symmetry, though, as it could end up looking boring.
-This Hero Fabric pattern is a good example of how symmetry can be used in design.
+This Hero Fabric pattern is a good example of how symmetry can be used in the design.

 The Black Swans Pattern can be a great starting point for other awesome patterns.
 Designed by Georgiana Paraschiv, this pattern uses repetitive pairs of swans on a monochrome background.

 It is important to know the basic elements and principles of design in order to create effective and attractive designs.
-Here’s yet another great geometric pattern that uses bold colors such as green, orange and light brown and takes advantage of the rules of symmetry.
+Here’s yet another great geometric pattern that uses bold colors such as green, orange, and light brown and takes advantage of the rules of symmetry.

 If you’re looking for some more tiles pattern check out these glazed ceramics and find your inspiration.

 This pattern uses curvy repetitive shapes and a blue color palette.
 The pattern seems to be made out of small penguins.